aschereT/ea-gaming-review/README.md

 So that I can share my reviews in a way that my readers can respond to

+## Acceptance Criteria

+A blog post will show a title, article text (plain text) and an author name

+Comments are made on blog posts and show comment text (plain text) and an author name

 ## Endpoints

-GET /blog -> returns list of blog posts (pagination?)
+GET /blog -> returns list of blog posts IDs (pagination?)
 POST /blog -> add a new posts

 GET /blog/?id -> returns a blog post (without comments)